 Ironically, you can also use this method to reach your recent customer base with upsell offers.

 “We’ve found click-through rates and conversion rates (conversions per impressions) to be anywhere from 3% to 5% higher than standard site-based retargeting.” – ReTargeter

 Who are the major players?

 The main two ways to access remarketing ads are through managed platforms (they do all the heavy lifting) or self-service platforms (if you have a smaller budget, or when you want to control more of the segmentation and track the results internally).
 Each of these has some differences, but they largely fall into these two categories.

 Get Back Lost Customers

 For sites with over 1000 visitors a month, remarketing ads should be a part of your marketing strategy.
 Lean on us for help with planning your remarketing strategy.
-Our AdWords specialist can help design the ads and set up your accounts.
+Our Google Ads specialist can help design the ads and set up your accounts.
 Let us implement your campaign, track results, and evolve your website remarketing strategy.